eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 2.5.2 Mobile Driving Licence

-A significant use case for the Wallet Unit involves allowing Users to acquire, store, and present a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
+A significant use case for the Wallet Unit involves allowing Users to request, store, and present a mobile Driving Licence (mDL) as an attestation in their Wallet Unit, allowing them mainly to prove their driving privileges.
 In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party, for instance a police officer.

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange occurs using proximity technologies (e.g., NFC, Bluetooth).
-The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.
+The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying
+Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.